About

 The Hungry Mouse’s Goat Cheese & Black Pepper Truffles

-When Jessie’s not busy shopping for cheese or baking pies, she runs Cake House Creative, a freelance consulting practice, and works as an ad agency creative type.
-(Want to work with her?)
+When I’m not busy shopping for cheese or baking pies, I work as an ad agency creative type.
+(Want to work with me?)

 Where is The Mouse House?

-The Hungry Mouse lives just north of Boston in Salem, Mass., with her husband, The Angry Chef, and Dexter, the Barking Sous Chef.
-These are her cookbooks.
+I live just north of Boston in beautiful Salem, Mass., with my husband, The Angry Chef, and two small, very friendly wolves.
+These are my cookbooks.

 Does The Barking Sous Chef really help in the kitchen?

 Well, sort of.
-Here he is, caught enjoying a (very) rare treat.
+Here’s Dexter, caught enjoying a (very) rare treat.